debian-pi/raspbian-ua-netinst/README.md

     rootfs_install_mount_options='noatime,data=writeback,nobarrier,noinit_itable'
     rootfs_mount_options='errors=remount-ro,noatime'

 All of the configuration options should be clear.
 You can override any of these in your _installer-config.txt_.
 The time server is only used during installation and is for _rdate_ which doesn't support the NTP protocol.
+**Note:** You only need to provide the options which you want to **override** in your _installer-config.txt_ file.
+All non-provided options will use the defaults as mentioned above.

 Available presets: _server_, _minimal_ and _base_.